SQL Server Backup or Restore using Network Share with SSMS

 Mapping a Network Drive

-In order to make a network share visible to SQL Server, it should be mapped as a network drive.
+Make a network share visible to SQL Server by mapping a network drive.
 First of all, you need to use “Map Network Drive” from the Windows OS as follows to map the network share:

 Then to identify that network drive in SQL Server, you will use the xp_cmdshell command.
 Before that, you need to make sure that the xp_cmdshell command is enabled in your SQL instance, as it is disabled by default.
 Use the sp_configure command to enable it as shown below: